 Drift around Gastown (Downtown Vancouver)

-Pursuing Downtown Vancouver’s Gastown for a gorgeous coffee shop to write in made me feel like an excited kid in a candy shop.
+Gastown is undoubtedly one of the best places to work remotely in Vancouver.
+Roaming the vibrantly lit streets for a gorgeous coffee shop to write in made me feel like an excited kid in a candy shop.
 There were so many delicious options to choose from.
 Out of all of them, I found my nest and met the tastiest cappuccino of my life at 49th Parallel Roasters — a welcome space where the coffee “Inspires Curiosity.”

 After some reading and blog writing, I decided to roam more and soak in Gastown’s beautiful blend of old and new.
 My walk landed me in antique bookstores, where precious editions existed high on dusty wooden shelves slung under Victorian-style ceilings.
 I also perused pristine cocktail bars, sushi restaurants, vintage clothing outlets and art galleries – deciding which ones to explore more fully tomorrow.